svakam/covid-19-location/README.md

 03/22/2020
 - Passing JSON info successfully into template
 - Refactored HttpURLConnection to work with GSON and API call
-- GSON deserializing JSON from API
+- GSON deserializing JSON from Covid19API
 - Passing JSON and objects appropriately into template
 - Populating countries dropdown menu with countries from API
 - Passing dropdown choice to results page and rendering countries's information (countries, slug, provinces)